 What is a Ternary Operator in C++?

-A ternary operator in C++ is an operator that is used to perform conditional logic.
-If the condition is true, then expression1 is executed, otherwise, expression2 is executed.
-It is also called a conditional operator and uses the ?: symbol.
+The ternary operator in C++ is a shorthand conditional operator (?:) that evaluates a condition and returns one of two values based on whether the condition is true or false.
+If the condition is true, then expression1 is executed; otherwise, expression2 is executed.
+It is a C++ shorthand for if-else statements.
+It is also called a conditional operator in C++ and uses the ?: symbol.

 condition? expr1 : expr2;